mkungla/cryptdatum/README.md

   | <cryptdatum header> <signature> <payload>
 ```

-- **Metadatum type** 4-byte value which indentifies metadat format used if any.
+- **Metadata type** 4-byte value which indentifies metadata format used if any.
 When used then flag bits (*1024*) MUST be also set to indicate that Metadata is in used.
 When used format would be in follwoing order.

 ```
 <valid cryptdatum> ::= <cryptdatum header> <cryptdatum metadata>
   | <cryptdatum header> <cryptdatum metadata> <signature> <payload>
   | <cryptdatum header> <cryptdatum metadata> <payload>
 ```

+- **Metadata size** field MUST be set when Metadata type is set to definee the size of the metadata after header.

 - **The delimiter** is an 2-byte value `0xA6, 0xE5` that marks the end of the header.
 It helps to prevent the header from being misinterpreted as part of the data payload.
 It is also used to ensure that the header is properly parsed by the decoder.